 Did you make this recipe?
 Please RATE THE RECIPE below and leave a comment!

 - 4 cups over ripe/ spoiling fruit (approximately) I use apples, canteloupe, bananas, oranges, plums, strawberries - any fruit I have that is going bad

 - 1 cup frozen blueberries or mixed berries

-Pour into popsicle molds or ice cube trays (add large toothpicks to ice cube trays as shown in next photo) if desired.
+- Pour fruit puree into popsicle molds with popsicle sticks that come with the molds, wooden ones or pour into ice cube trays (add large toothpicks to ice cube trays as shown in next photo) if desired.